Thom Mayne

-Early life and career
+Early life and education

 Mayne was born in Waterbury, Connecticut.
-He studied architecture at the University of Southern California (1968) and also studied at the Harvard University Graduate School of Design in 1978, with a social agenda and urban planning focus, receiving his bachelor's degree, he began working as an urban planner under Korean-born architect Ki Suh Park.
-During that time he recalls that "policy and planning were not going to work for me" and that he "needed a more tangible resolution."
+He studied architecture at the University of Southern California (1968) and also studied at Harvard University's Graduate School of Design in 1978, with a social agenda and urban planning focus, receiving his bachelor's degree, he began working as an urban planner under Korean-born architect Ki Suh Park.
+During that time, he recalls that "policy and planning were not going to work for me" and that he "needed a more tangible resolution."
 Mayne found himself living on a commune with the grass-roots group Campaign for Economic Democracy, many of whom became his earliest clients.

 In 1972, Mayne abruptly left Cal Poly Pomona and collaborated with five other students and educators whom he met at while at USC, to create the Southern California Institute of Architecture, or SCI-Arc.
 The rift was due to differences between the dean at Cal Poly at the time and Ray Kappe, who headed the school's architecture department.
 The goal of the new institute was to reinvigorate formal architectural education with a keener sense of social conscience.
 SCI-Arc was "to bring to Los Angeles the critical attitude toward the profession that was being practiced at Cooper Union in New York and the Architectural Association in London."